 On January 2, 1777, Washington’s outnumbered forces stood their ground in the Battle of Assunpink Creek, often known as the Second Battle of Trenton.
 The British then prepared to overwhelm the Americans the following day.
-However, Washington instead quietly marched his army out of Trenton that night, and attacked the British from behind at nearby Princeton the next day, January 3.
+However, Washington instead quietly marched his army out of Trenton that night.
+He then attacked a British column from behind at nearby Princeton the next day, January 3.

 News of these three victories, and the inspiring words of Thomas Paine, quickly spread throughout the American colonies.
 Thousands of young Americans volunteered to join Washington’s army.
 There would be five more years of hardship and struggle.
 However, American independence, liberty and prosperity were all saved during those ten fateful days in New Jersey that began with Washington’s Crossing of the Delaware on Christmas night in 1776.

 Years later, in 1941, America ended the Holocaust and saved Europe from Hitler and Communism.
 America also saved China and East Asia from mass murder and brutal invasion and occupation by Imperial Japan.
 Without the America that was saved during those ten days in New Jersey that began on Christmas, 1776, today’s world would be a much darker place.